-- MAP-21 established national goals in seven areas and was continued under the FAST Act: Safety; Infrastructure Condition; Congestion Reduction; System Reliability; Freight Movement and Economic Vitality; Environmental Sustainability; Reduced Project Delivery Delays. - USDOT is responsible for establishing performance measures, in consultation with the states, MPOs, transit agencies, and stakeholders for the following: - NHPP NHS highway and bridge performance and condition; - Highway safety Serious injuries and fatalities; - CMAQ Traffic congestion and on-road mobile source emissions;

-- Freight movement-related measures and; - Transit safety and state of good repair. - States are required to establish performance targets in coordination with the various MPOs and transit operators for the measures (including transit-related measures) within one year after the final rule establishing the performance measures. - MPOs are required to establish performance targets in coordination with the state and transit operators within 180 days after adoption of targets by the state or transit operator. - Performance measures and targets must be incorporated into long-range planning and short-term programming processes. - Long-range plans, TIPs, and STIPs must show the progress that is expected to be achieved by planned decisions and investments. - USDOT will evaluate the appropriateness of state targets and the progress that the state is making in achieving performance targets. - States and MPO long-range plans will include System Performance Reports that describe the progress made toward achieving performance targets. - USDOT will establish minimum condition levels for all highways on the interstate system and bridges on the NHS.
+- MAP-21 established national goals in seven areas and was continued under the FAST Act: Safety; Infrastructure Condition; Congestion Reduction; System Reliability; Freight Movement and Economic Vitality; Environmental Sustainability; Reduced Project Delivery Delays. - The Bay City Area Transportation Study (BCATS) is responsible for establishing performance measures, in consultation with the states, MPOs, transit agencies, and stakeholders for the following: - o NHPP NHS highway and bridge performance and condition; - Highway safety Serious injuries and fatalities; - o CMAQ Traffic congestion and on-road mobile source emissions; - o Freight movement-related measures and; - o Transit safety and state of good repair. - States are required to establish performance targets in coordination with the various MPOs and transit operators for the measures (including transit-related measures) within one year after the final rule establishing the performance measures. - MPOs are required to establish performance targets in coordination with the state and transit operators within 180 days after adoption of targets by the state or transit operator. - Performance measures and targets must be incorporated into long-range planning and short-term programming processes. - o Long-range plans, TIPs, and STIPs must show the progress that is expected to be achieved by planned decisions and investments. - o USDOT will evaluate the appropriateness of state targets and the progress that the state is making in achieving performance targets. - o States and MPO long-range plans will include System Performance Reports that describe the progress made toward achieving performance targets. - USDOT will establish minimum condition levels for all highways on the interstate system and bridges on the NHS.

 From the preceding summary, it is apparent that performance measures and targets are major items that need to be addressed throughout the transportation planning process.
-Performance measures are discussed in greater within Chapter 2.
+Performance measures are discussed in greater detail within Chapter 2.